Bilateral Relations

 Culture

-ICCR sponsored troupes have been performing in Estonia regularly.
+ICCR sponsored troupes have been performing in Estonia from time to time.
 On the occasion of the 74th Republic Day of India, an ICCR sponsored Rajasthani Folk Music and Dance troupe – Panihari Lok Sangeet Sansthan visited Estonia on 25-30 January, 2023.
 The troupe performed at the National Day Reception organised by the Embassy of India in Tallinn in the evening of 26 January.
-The troupe also gave fabulous performances at Tallinn, Tartu and Parnu on 27, 28 and 29 January respectively.
+The troupe also gave well received performances at Tallinn, Tartu and Parnu on 27, 28 and 29 January respectively.
 A workshop was also organised in Tallinn with MUBA.

 Some of the other cultural programmes organized by the Embassy in recent years are: